neoclide/macdown.vim/Readme.md

 ## Configuration

 By default `macdown.vim` using [markit](https://github.com/lepture/markit) for
-markdown parsing, it's already copied inside this repository, but if need speed, you can use [misaka](https://github.com/FSX/misaka) by set global variable:
+markdown parsing, it's exists inside this repository, but if you need speed and more future, you can set global variable:

     let g:macdown_marked_programme = 'misaka'

-It's almost 4 times faster than markit, but you need to install python
+To enable misaka parse, it's almost 4 times faster than markit, but you need to install python dependencies:
-dependencies:

     pip install misaka pygments